-Funding for meals and incidental expenses is to be provided in accordance with the conditions of service and allowances set out in the State Public Service Award 1992:
+Funding for meals and incidental expenses is to be provided in accordance with the conditions of service and allowances as determined by the ATO Taxation Determination TD 2024/25.
+The amounts is updated annually.

 a) Meals expenses are to be interpreted as reasonable expenses incurred for the purchase of breakfast, lunch, and dinner where these are not provided at the event or in travel.
-The extent to which an Elected Member can be reimbursed for intrastate or interstate travel and accommodation costs is at the same rate applicable to reimbursement of travel and accommodation costs in the same or similar circumstances under the State Public Service Award 1992.
+The extent to which an Elected Member can be reimbursed for intrastate or interstate travel and accommodation costs is at the same rate applicable to reimbursement of travel and accommodation costs in the same or similar circumstances as determined by the ATO Taxation Determination TD 2024/25".
+The amounts is updated annually.
 The Elected Member is not required to acquit the allowance paid.